Vaccinations for Flu

 Eligible patients are those who are over 65, those who have increased risk factors such as lung disease, heart disease, diabetes, kidney disease, neurological disease, and those with a weakened immune system.
 Patients who were shielding during lockdown and members of their household are also eligible for flu vaccination this year.
 If you are in doubt as to whether you are entitled to the flu vaccine, please contact the surgery.

-Patients aged 55 to 64 years will be vaccinated in Phase 2 of the flu programme in December - further details to follow.
+Patients aged 55 to 64 years will be vaccinated in Phase 2 of the flu programme in December - further details to follow (please see our news page for the latest updates).

 You can make your flu vaccination appointment in 2 ways: